Seagate/cortx/doc/scaleout/Multi_Node_JBOD_Setup.rst

 				32766:  from all lookup main
 				32767:  from all lookup default

-	  After complete this configuration, the both Management and Public data IP Address shoud be accessible from external.
+	  After complete this configuration, both Management and Public data IP Address shoud be accessible from external.

 2. Connect the servers to the networks and the JBODs as per the guidelines provided above.